highcharts/highcharts/docs/chart-concepts/understanding-highcharts.md

 Axes
 ----

-Most charts, like the typical cartesian line chart and column chart, have two axes to measure and categorize data: a vertical axis (y-axis) and a horizontal axis (x-axis).
+Most charts, like the typical cartesian line chart and the column chart, have two axes to measure and categorize data: a vertical axis (y-axis) and a horizontal axis (x-axis).
 3D charts have a third axis, a depth axis (z-axis).
 Polar charts, also known as radar charts, only have one axis that spans around the perimeter of the chart.
 Gauge charts, also known as speedometer charts, can even have a single value axis.
 Pie charts, however, have no axes.

 See [Axes](https://highcharts.com/docs/chart-concepts/axes) for more information.